MozamilS/MozamilS/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+- 🔭 I’m currently working on multiple data science based web application projects
+- 🌱 I’m currently learning Machine Learning models and Amazon Web Services
+- 👯 I’m looking to collaborate on the Independent Society of Knowledge
+- 📫 How to reach me: Send me a text on my LinkedIn account or a challenge on chess.com if you want to take me on for a challenge
+- ⚡ Fun fact: The fastest I have been able to type was 170+ words per minute on typeracer.com